latest header logo

 6.2 Encrypting Stored Data

-Use AES-256 encryption for stored data and avoid hardcoding cryptographic keys.
+Use AES-256 encryption for stored data and avoid embedding encryption keys in code.

 6.3 Transport Layer Security (TLS)

-Ensure your app supports TLS 1.3 for optimal security during data transfer.
+Make sure your app uses TLS 1.3 to ensure secure data transfer.

 7. Securing Third-Party Libraries